bmc/scalasti/index.md

       <version>0.5</version>
     </dependency>

+For more information on using Maven and Scala, see Josh Suereth's [Scala Maven Guide][].

 ## Using with SBT

-If you're using [SBT][] to build your code, place the following lines in your project file (i.e., the Scala file in your `project/build/` directory):
+If you're using [SBT][] to build your code, place the following line in your project file (i.e., the Scala file in your `project/build/` directory):

-    val clapperOrgRepo = "clapper.org Maven Repository" at "http://maven.clapper.org"
     val scalasti = "org.clapper" %% "scalasti" % "0.5"

+**NOTES:**

-**NOTE:** The first doubled percent is *not* a typo.
-It tells SBT to treat Scalasti as a cross-built library and automatically inserts the Scala *version you're using into the artifact ID.
-It will *only* work if you are *building with Scala 2.8.0.
-See the [SBT cross-building][] page for *details.
+1. The first doubled percent is *not* a typo.
+It tells SBT to treat Scalasti as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
+It will *only* work if you are building with Scala 2.8.0.
+See the [SBT cross-building][] page for details.
+2. Prior to version 0.3, you also had to specify the location of the *clapper.org* custom Maven repository.
+With version 0.3, however, ClassUtil is now being published to the
+   [Scala Tools Maven repository][], which SBT automatically searches.

 # Building from Source